moveeleven-data/ledgerline/models/sources/z_README.md

 # Ledgerline Sources

-Sources declare **external tables that dbt does not create**.
+Sources declare external tables that dbt does not create.
 Sources are declarations only; they don’t create tables.
 They tell dbt where to look and what to expect.
 They define where data lands in the warehouse, how fresh it should be, and what its contract is.